HR departments give a ton of attention to their onboarding process, warmly welcoming new hires and quickly getting them up to speed. And rightly so.

 - How was your relationship with your manager?

 - What is the biggest thing we need to do to improve?

 Because managers can often be a source of conflict, consider having a neutral third-party, such as an HR manager, do the interview to make the exiting employee feel comfortable.

 Assure the employee that their responses will be kept confidential, or at least anonymous, and that you will investigate any issues they bring up.

-Be sure to collect any company-issued devices such as phones or laptops, along with any uniforms, keys, ID badges, bags or security cards.
+On your exiting employee’s last day, collect any company-issued devices such as phones or laptops, along with any uniforms, keys, ID badges, bags, or security cards.
 You should also close out any corporate credit cards or expense accounts in that employee’s name and process any fees or reimbursements.

-You can keep an inventory of the items loaned out to employees in a spreadsheet or a more comprehensive IT asset management system, so you know what they need to turn in before they exit the building for good.
+You should also keep an inventory of company property loaned out to employees in a spreadsheet or a more comprehensive IT asset management system, so you know what they need to turn in before they exit the building for good.

 So far, we’ve talked a lot about the cold, tedious parts of employee offboarding, but it’s important to make room for some bittersweet fun as well—especially for those long-tenured workers who’ve earned a bit of fanfare and celebration.

 This isn’t just an excuse to party.
 Just as a great first impression can have a positive impact on a new employee, a happy final impression will remain with a worker long after their last day.

 - Pass a card around and get everyone to sign it with their well wishes